rlhelinski/musicbrainz-catalog/README.md

 This section will walk you though several of the common tasks with musicbrainz-catalog using the text-mode shell.
-You can always get a list of the shell command and their descriptions by typing `h` or `help` at the shell prompt.
+You can always get a list of the shell commands and their descriptions by typing `h` or `help` at the shell prompt.

 Add a Release